-We learn that immortals roam the world.
+We learn that immortals roam the world, not too dissimilar to Highlander.
 Once in a while, someone will simply not die but instead mysteriously heal.
 In the universe of The Old Guard, such confused people are drawn together by visions that only cease when they meet.
 Of our gang, constant drinker Booker (Matthias Schoenaerts) has lived since the French Revolution, Joe and Nicky (Marwan Kenzari and Luca Marinelli) repeatedly killed each other in the Crusades before becoming lovers, and Andy is older even than that.

 Calling The Old Guard a superhero movie is somewhat disingenuous: an indicator of the modern monopoly of the aforementioned Marvel machine.
 A better comparison would be movies such as Highlander.
 Certainly, the action is thrilling.
 As in Fury Road, Theron once again proves that she has the strength of will to carry a high energy fighting lead character whilst also delivering nuance and depth.
 Her excellently choreographed battles slice, dice, and shoot her way through missions but the weight of her unspecified age hangs heavy.
 The gang have been fighting all these years to try and make the world a better place but Andy has become jaded, unable to see anything other than a world going to hell.